 - Think-Pair-Share.
 Instructor poses a question.
 Students think or write down their response, discusses their answer with a neighbor and then shares with the class.
 See a demo in the video Think Pair Share/Post It Pile It (at 2:15).
 Variations include Think-Write-Pair-Share and Think-Pair-Square-Share.

 - Pause Procedure.
 Instructor pauses regularly (18-20 minutes) during a lecture and encourages students to do something, including review notes, raise questions or write a response.
 See Active Learning: The Pause Procedure for more ideas.

 - Minute paper.
 Students write for one or more minutes about a prompt posed by the instructor.
 Variations include Muddiest Point/Clearest Point, where students write about a point they don’t understand or understand very well.
-See One Minute Paper for more details.
+See Cindy Fernandes’ video on the One Minute Paper for more details.

 - Brainstorming.
 Students generate and record ideas on a topic.

 - Jigsaw.
 An assignment/activity is divided into parts and the class is divided into the same number of teams.
 Each team is given one part to learn, then the teams are shuffled so that these students teach other teams their part.
 See a demo at The Jigsaw Method.